 In a small saucepan, heat the chicken or turkey broth until it just begins to boil.
 Remove from heat, then add the chile pieces.
 Cover the saucepan and allow the chile to rehydrate for about 15 minutes.

-Remove the rehydrated chile pepper from the broth.
-Pour the broth into the large bowl, and chop the chile.
+Remove the rehydrated chile pepper from the broth and chop.
+Pour the broth into the large bowl.
 Add the chopped ancho, the raisins, and the epazote (if using) to the bowl and mix well.

 Add the cornbread crumbs to the mixture and stir gently just until combined.

-To bake outside the bird (as “dressing”): Pour the mixture into a greased 9x12-inch (23x30 cm) baking dish.
-Cover with aluminum foil and bake for about 30 minutes, until well heated throughout.
+To bake outside the bird (as “dressing”): Pour the mixture into a greased 9 x 12-inch (23 x 30-cm) baking dish.
+Cover with aluminum foil and bake for about 30 minutes, until well heated through.

-Seasoning: This recipe does not mention any salt because we are assuming that both the broth and the cornbread crumbs are already seasoned.
-It is a good idea to test a bite of the mixture before baking it, however, to make sure the flavor is satisfactory.
+- This recipe does not mention salt because it is assumed that both the broth and the cornbread crumbs are already seasoned.
+It is a good idea to take a bite of the mixture before baking it, however, to make sure the flavor is satisfactory.
 Add some additional salt and/or a bit of poultry seasoning if you think it is needed.

-An ancho chile is a variety of dried poblano pepper.
-We soak and chop it in this recipe.
-If you prefer, after soaking the pepper in the hot broth, process the chile and broth in a blender before adding to the mixture; this will more evenly infuse the stuffing with the spicy, rustic flavor of the pepper.
+- In this recipe, the ancho chile (a variety of dried poblano pepper) is soaked and chopped.
+If you prefer, after soaking the pepper in the hot broth, you can process the chile and broth in a blender before adding to the mixture; this will more evenly infuse the stuffing with the spicy, rustic flavor of the pepper.

-If you can find neither fresh nor dried epazote, omit it; the dish will still be delicious.
-Consider adding some chopped fresh parsley, instead, as an herby ingredient.
+- If you can find neither fresh nor dried epazote, omit it; the dish will still be delicious.
+Consider adding some chopped fresh parsley, instead.